Watsco: Q2 Earnings Snapshot - NewsBreak

 Watsco: Q2 Earnings Snapshot

-COCONUT GROVE, Fla.
-(AP) _ Watsco Inc. (WSO.B) on Tuesday reported profit of $192.6 million in its second quarter.
+MIAMI (AP) _ Watsco Inc. (WSO) on Tuesday reported second-quarter net income of $192.6 million.

+The results fell short of Wall Street expectations.
+The average estimate of six analysts surveyed by Zacks Investment Research was for earnings of $5.02 per share.

-The heating and cooling company posted revenue of $2.13 billion in the period.
+The heating and cooling company posted revenue of $2.13 billion in the period, which also did not meet Street forecasts.
+Six analysts surveyed by Zacks expected $2.17 billion.

 This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
-Access a Zacks stock report on WSO.B at https://www.zacks.com/ap/WSO.B
+Access a Zacks stock report on WSO at https://www.zacks.com/ap/WSO

 Comments / 0